Hosted by the Flaming Gorge Chamber of Commerce

 Burbot are best caught at night and in the winter, so ice fishing is very productive for this problem species.
 There is no catch limit in Lake Flaming Gorge for Burbot and state game officials in both Wyoming and Utah encourage anglers to harvest as many as possible.

-The event kicks off with on-site registration at the Hub Restaurant in Manila on January 20th.
+The event kicks off with on-site registration at the Hub Restaurant in Manila on January 26th.
 Throughout the weekend, the derby is on!
-Teams of up to 4 anglers can complete for over $25,000 in cash and prizes, including cash awards for most burbot caught, largest burbot and several youth categories.
+Teams of up to 4 anglers can compete for over $20,000 in cash and prizes, including cash awards for most burbot caught, largest burbot and several youth categories.

 A unique feature of the Burbot Bash is the opportunity for anglers to catch tagged fish.
 A select number of Burbot have been implanted with internal tags, which can only be identified with specialized electronic readers.
 State fish biologists hope to learn more about the extent of the Burbot problem in Lake Flaming Gorge based on tag return data.
 Information from the tagging program will allow biologists to determine a variety of information about the species including: movement, migration, survivability, growth rates and population estimates.

-The tagged fish part of the derby gives any angler the opportunity to catch a fish that could be worth $10,000, $2500 or $1000.
+The tagged fish part of the derby gives any angler the opportunity to catch one fish worth a Tagged Burbot Grand Prize of $1,500.
 “Tagged fish contests are great because they level the playing field,” says Ryan Mosley, Flaming Gorge project leader for the Utah Division of Wildlife Resources.
 “One angler can catch a single burbot and potentially take home more money than those who check in hundreds.”

-Mountain America Credit Union and Sportsmen Warehouse have both signed on to be marquee sponsors of the event.
-“We applaud the efforts of both organizations in improving the quality of life in local communities through their sponsorship of events like this”, says Wilson.
+Mountain America Credit Union has signed on to be marquee sponsor of the event.
+“We applaud the efforts of Mountain America in improving the quality of life in local communities through their sponsorship of events like this”, says Wilson.
 “Their support helps makes this tournament one of the best held.”